06202003/Gatorzz.github.io/README.md

 https://gatorzzstore.000webhostapp.com/TugasBesar/

-username : admin
+username : admin <br />
-, password : admin123
+password : admin123

-username : user
+username : user <br />
-, password : user123
+password : user123

+Bug : <br />
-Bug : Add to Cart Button, when clicking the "add to cart" button more than 1 time, the item will be added to a new row, not adding to the value in only one row
+Add to Cart Button, when clicking the "add to cart" button more than 1 time, the item will be added to a new row, not adding to the value in only one row <br />
+Responsive home page for ipad pro <br />

 ©GatorZZ Gadget Store 2021